Justin I: Justinian

 During his uncle's reign Justinian successively occupied the positions of candidatus, patrician, a consul (in 521), and then a general.
-In 525, Justin passed a new law that effectively allowed a member of the senatorial class to marry reformed actresses, paving the way for Justinian to marry Theodora, a former mime actress.
+In 524, Justin issued an edict that allowed repentant actresses to marry senators, paving the way for Justinian to marry Theodora, a former mime actress.
 In 525, Justin elevated Justinian as caesar.
 Justin's health began to decline and he formally named Justinian as co-emperor and, on 1 April 527, as his successor.
 On 1 August Justin died and was succeeded by Justinian.

 Legacy

 The Cilician city of Caesarea was renamed Justinopolis in 525, in honour of Justin I. The name persisted until the 12th century when Thoros I, king of Armenian Cilicia, made it his capital and renamed it Anazarbus.